tfl-php-scripts/listing-admin/README.md

 #### I would highly recommend not to use this script for new installations, please only update it if you have already installed it before.

-This version requires at least PHP 7.2.
+This version requires at least PHP 7.2 and MySQLi or PDO_MySQL extensions.

 | PHP version | Supported until | Supported by Listing Admin |
 |------------------------------------------|--------------------|-------------------------|